BabuMarcincakova/Calculator/README.md

-# Barbora Marcincakova | Kalkulacka s premennymi a zatvorkami | 2025
+# Kalkulacka s premennymi a zatvorkami | 2025

 ---